Platform Terms

 If you use external services or third party links through our services you may be subject to third parties’ own terms.

-Passport terms
+Passport Terms

 1. Right to access and use